 My liver?
 Crying.

 It seemed like the more I clawed for what was, the more everything crumbled and slipped through my fingers like sand.
-In reality it had been brewing inside me for years but one day I snapped and disappeared for three months by myself, to live in a van in the middle of nowhere.
+In reality it had been brewing inside me for year but eventually came the time when I snapped.
+I chose to disappear for three months by myself, to live in a van in the middle of nowhere.

 I learned afterwards that this is called shadow work.

 It’s about facing all of the feelings you have buried over the years to allow them to leave so that you can be at peace.
-When that stagnant, toxic, sticky energy leaves your body it is exhausting and exhilarating and I had the migraines to match.
+When that stagnant, toxic, sticky energy leaves your body it is exhausting and exhilarating at the same time.
+And I had the migraines to match.

 I view that van now as my cocoon.
 By the time I came home, I was a new person.
 I could feel myself glowing.
-Nothing was ever going to be the same again but the difference now was that it excited me.
+Nothing was ever going to be the same again and that excited me.
 So much pain had left my body, and now it was time to fill that space with gratitude and love and start rebuilding on sturdier, more aligned foundations.
 Releasing your past makes room for your future to arrive.

 I am still learning, of course.
 We are constantly growing and developing and part of that is learning difficult life lessons.
 The difference now is that I know who I am, I know what I want, I know how strong I am.
 I hit rock bottom and I clawed my way back up.
 I did it once, I know I can do it again and that is an empowering realisation.

-If you’ve been feeling stuck, lost, unfulfilled or all-of-the-above, we want you to know that you are not alone!
+So, if you’ve been feeling stuck, lost, unfulfilled or all of the above, I want you to know that you are not alone!
 This is the sign you’ve been waiting for.
 It’s time for you to start investing in your own healing journey.
-You will never be healed because everything is a journey.
+You will never be healed and that’s ok because life is a journey and to live it means to feel it.